tasket/wyng-util-qubes/README.md

 the specified pref instead of trying to set it.
 This can be used as a workaround allowing `restore` to complete when an archived VM setting isn't compatible with the current system configuration.

+#### --autoprune

+** Note that autoprune mode is temporarily disabled in wyng-util-qubes as volumes were pruned individually which could cause Standalone and Template VMs to become un-restorable from some sessions.

 ### Notes